ShahriarShubho/ShahriarShubho/README.md

 - 🔭 I’m currently working at @Toptal
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Outstanding Video ideas.
-- 📫 How to reach me: islempenywis@gmail.com.
+- 📫 How to reach me: shubha.shahriar@gmail.com.
-- 😄 Pronouns: CoderOne, ShahriarShubho, islempenywis.
+- 😄 Pronouns: Programmer, ShahriarShubho, Shubho.
 - ⚡ Fun fact: I play games and go to the GYM very often.

 #### Top Technologies